Exploring the Application of the Flipped Classroom Model in Advanced Mathematics: Evidence from Chongqing Three Gorges Medical College

 Abstract

-Background and Aim: In recent years, the flipped classroom model has gained attention as a student-centered instructional approach, particularly for courses characterized by high abstraction and cognitive load, such as advanced mathematics.
-However, empirical studies on its implementation in vocational colleges, especially among non-mathematics majors, remain limited.
-This study aims to investigate the application and effectiveness of the flipped classroom model in the teaching of advanced mathematics at Chongqing Three Gorges Medical College.
+Background and Aim: In recent years, the flipped classroom model has attracted increasing attention as a student-centered instructional approach, particularly for subjects characterized by high abstraction and cognitive complexity, such as advanced mathematics.
+Despite its growing adoption, empirical research on the effectiveness of flipped instruction in higher vocational colleges, especially among non-mathematics majors, remains limited.
+This study aims to examine the application and effectiveness of the flipped classroom model in advanced mathematics teaching at Chongqing Three Gorges Medical College.

-Conclusion: The flipped classroom model proved to be an effective instructional approach for enhancing academic performance and learning engagement in advanced mathematics within a vocational education setting.
-It reshaped traditional instructional dynamics by promoting active learning, cognitive investment, and affective gains.
-These findings provide theoretical and empirical support for the broader application of flipped instruction in high-content, practice-oriented courses.
+Conclusion: The study confirms that the flipped classroom model is an effective instructional strategy for improving academic achievement and learning engagement in advanced mathematics within vocational education contexts.
+By promoting active learning, cognitive participation, and positive affective outcomes, the flipped model reshapes traditional teaching dynamics and enhances student-centered learning experiences.
+The findings provide valuable theoretical and empirical support for the wider application of flipped instruction in complex, practice-oriented courses in higher vocational education.

 Article Details